acquia/lightning/README.md

 Lightning also includes a Landing Page content type for you to create landing pages with their own one-off layouts and content.

+Any content type that uses Panelizer will allow you to set up default layouts for each view mode of that content type, which you can choose from (or override on a one-off basis) for individual pieces of content.

 Eight layouts are provided out of the box by Panels.
 You can create your own layouts (see the [Layout Plugin](https://www.drupal.org/project/layout_plugin) module) or install a contributed library of layouts like